Board of Directors - Roles and Terms

 Tonari Gumi’s Board of Directors consists of volunteers from a variety of backgrounds.
 The Board’s role is to oversee and manage the organization within the guidelines set out in its Constitution and By-laws on issues such as organization policies, human resources and authorities given to staff to carry out day-to-day operations.

-Directors are recruited on any combination of: professional skills, connections to the community, knowledge of Tonari Gumi and community-mindedness.
-They serve 2 year terms and can serve 3 consecutive terms for a maximum of 6 years total. .
-In 2019-2020, eleven Directors served on the Board.
-For 2020-2021, it is proposed that twelve Directors will serve on the Board.
+Directors are recruited on any combination of professional skills, connections to the community, knowledge of Tonari Gumi and community-mindedness.
+They serve 2 year terms and can serve 3 consecutive terms for a maximum of 6 years total.
+In 2020-2021, there are twelve Directors on the Board.

 Lisa Hirose-Cameron (2020 – )